boscore/bos-testnet/README.md

 ## Faucet

-Creating accounts on cryptokylin is pretty simple:
+Creating accounts on bostest is pretty simple:

 #### Free Account
 Create account using: http://faucet.  /create_account?new_account_name